-- T. Joseph MacDonald (Washington University in St. Louis), The Most Storied Facelift in Malibu: Understanding the History of Restoration through the Lansdowne Heracles - Rachel Kravetz (City University of New York), The Golden Age Within The Golden Bough - Ferenc Hörcher (Hungarian Academy of Sciences/ Pázmány Péter Catholic University), The Concept of the "Arts and Sciences" in Hume's Essays - J. Kirk Irwin (Birkbeck, University of London), All Things Historiographically Considered: The Spatial Perspectives of Sigfried Giedion and Erwin Panofsky
+- T. Joseph MacDonald (Washington University in St. Louis), The Most Storied Facelift in Malibu: Understanding the History of Restoration through the Lansdowne Heracles - Ferenc Hörcher (Hungarian Academy of Sciences/ Pázmány Péter Catholic University), The Concept of the "Arts and Sciences" in Hume's Essays - J. Kirk Irwin (Birkbeck, University of London), All Things Historiographically Considered: The Spatial Perspectives of Sigfried Giedion and Erwin Panofsky